electricbookworks/constitution/en/schedule-1a.md

 ## The Province of KwaZulu-Natal

-*[Demarcation of the Province of KwaZulu-Natal substituted by the Constitution Thirteenth Amendment Act of 2007.]*{:.sidenote}
+> [Demarcation of the Province of KwaZulu-Natal substituted by the Constitution Thirteenth Amendment Act of 2007.]
+{:.note}

 *	Map No. 22 of Schedule 2 to Notice 1998 of 2005
 *	Map No. 23 of Schedule 2 to Notice 1998 of 2005